Pediatric Orthopedic surgeons width="1024" height="188"

 What Increases Your Child’s Chances of Stress Fractures?

 Children and those in their early teens who have just begun a new activity or quickly increased the intensity of their sports activity are considerably more prone to stress fractures.
 Lack of conditioning causes the muscles to fatigue quickly and perform poorly in terms of supporting and cushioning the bones.
 More pressure is placed directly on the bones, which increases the risk of fracture.
 Girls tend to get stress fractures more frequently.
-Other variables that increase the incidence of this condition include:

 • Over 25 kilometers of running each week